MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/hybrid-cloud-print/hybrid-cloud-print-deploy-new.md

         `sqlite3.exe MopriaDeviceDb.db ".read MopriaSQLiteDb.sql"`

     - From File Explorer, open up the MopriaDeviceDb.db file properties to add users or groups which are allowed to publish to Mopria database in the Security tab.
 The users or groups must exist in on-premises Active Directory, and synchronized with Azure AD.
-    - If the solution is deployed to a non-routable domain (e.g. *mydomain*.local), the Azure AD domain (e.g. *domainname*.onmicrosoft.com, or one purchased from third-party vendor) needs to be added to as a UPN suffix to on-premises Active Directory.
-This is so the exact same user who will be publishing printer (e.g. admin@*domainname*.onmicrosoft.com) can be added in the security setting of the database file.
+    - If the solution is deployed to a non-routable domain (e.g. *mydomain*.local), the Azure AD domain (e.g. *domainname*.onmicrosoft.com, or one purchased from third-party vendor) needs to be added as a UPN suffix to on-premises Active Directory.
+This is so the exact same user who will be publishing printers (e.g. admin@*domainname*.onmicrosoft.com) can be added in the security setting of the database file.
 See [Prepare a non-routable domain for directory synchronization](https://docs.microsoft.com/en-us/office365/enterprise/prepare-a-non-routable-domain-for-directory-synchronization)

     ![Print Server Mopria Registry Keys](../media/hybrid-cloud-print/PrintServer-SQLiteDB.png)